GenerationSoftware/pt-v5-autotasks-monorepo/packages/draw-auction/README.md

 JSON_RPC_URI: Network-specific
 ```

-The following one is unique to the draw reserve bot:
+The following one is unique to the prize claimer bot:

 ```
-RESERVE_RECIPIENT: EVM account that will receive the claim reserve
+REWARD_RECIPIENT: Who will receive the profit for starting and completing the RNG?
 ```

-Once the config has been saved with all of those variables, the script will run `withdrawReserve()` and attempt to send a transaction.

 If everything looks good, you can upload the task to OZ Defender to be run periodically.

 ### 2. Update autotask

-With the config in place from step 1, you can update the autotask on OZ Defender using:
+With the config in place from step 1, you can build and update the autotask on OpenZeppelin Defender using:

 ```
 yarn update